Stacey Livingstone: AFL Women's career

 Collingwood re-signed Livingstone for the 2018 season during the trade period in May 2017.

 In May 2018, Livingstone was re-signed by Collingwood for the 2019 season.

-It was revealed Livingstone had signed on with Collingwood for the 2022 season on 10 June 2021.
+It was revealed Livingstone had signed on with Collingwood for the 2022 season 6 on 10 June 2021.

+In November 2024, ahead of the last game of the 2024 AFL Women's season, Livingstone announced her retirement from football.